SAN DIEGO ELDER ABUSE ATTORNEYS

 - Unusual weight loss.

 These are only a few possible signs of abuse.
-If you suspect that an elderly loved one is being subjected to abuse, it is imperative to immediately take action by informing the proper authorities and also contacting an experienced San Diego elder abuse lawyer.
+If you suspect that an elderly loved one is being subjected to abuse, it is imperative to immediately take action by informing the proper authorities and also contacting an experienced San Diego elder abuse attorney.

 How do I report Elder Abuse in San Diego?